commonknowledge/leftbookclub/README.md

 - `cd app` to enter the right area
 - Run `poetry run python manage.py createsuperuser` to set up an admin user
-- To get stripe webhooks forwarded to the local app, [follow these instructions](https://stripe.com/docs/stripe-vscode#webhooks)
 - When you first set up, you should sync Stripe to the local database:

   ```